Skilled Trades & Technical Sciences

 Then you will have the opportunity to make practical application of your classroom studies on a construction project.
 Projects may include building sawhorses, scale model houses, storage sheds, remodeling (on or off-site), and other projects as available.

-Welding I & II
+Welding Technology I A & B

 High School Skilled Trades & Technical Sciences